Malayan dollar: Civil Administration

 Civil administration was restored on 1 April 1946 and from the same date the Board of Commissioners of Currency Malaya was reconstituted by the authority or Ordinance No.4 of 1946 in Singapore and Ordinance No.5 of 1946 in the Malayan Union.
 The Board continued to operate in the same way as before the Japanese occupation.

 All notes bearing dates prior to 1 July 1941, were de-monetised on 31 August 1948.

 Coins

-Coins were issued between 1939 and 1950 in denominations of square shaped 1/2 and 1 cent in bronze, and round 5, 10 and 20 cents (silver until 1945, and cupro-nickel from 1948).
+Coins were issued between 1939 and 1950 in denominations of square shaped 1/2 and 1 cent in bronze, and round 5, 10 and 20 cents (silver until 1945, and cupro-nickel from 1948 to 1950).
 These all had the same designs and appearance of previous Straits Settlements coinage, which they replaced.
 The 1 cent coins were reduced in size in 1943 due to cost and wartime materials shortages while the 1/2 cents were discontinued after 1940, even though they continued to be legal tender.
 All coins of this series depict King George VI.
-Older Straits coinage also continued to circulate alongside though silver pieces of both types quickly began to disappear.
+Older Straits coinage also continued to circulate alongside, though silver pieces of both types quickly began to disappear.
+The very last Coinage was issued in 1950, following which the transition from the Malayan Dollar to its successor currencies was planned.
+The Malayan Dollar was the formal currency of the region until 1953.